Parliament of the Bahamas: Senate

 In a historic vote, attorney Sharon Wilson was unanimously elected to a second term as president of the Senate, marking the first time a woman won re-election to head that legislative body.
 She previously served as president of the Senate from 2002 to 2007, and succeeded Lynn Holowesko, who served as president of the Senate from 2007 to 2012.

-K. Forbes Smith was elected the new president of the Senate on May 24, 2017.
+She was succeeded by Katherine Forbes-Smith, then Mildred Hall-Watson and then Lashell Adderley.

 Legislative functions

 Parliament is empowered by Article 52(1) of the Constitution to make laws for the peace, order and good government of the Bahamas.
 The Constitution also empowers Parliament to: